LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 ![survey_closed](img/survey_closed.png)

-### More information
+### Additional Notes

-* In order to completely close the conversation, user should call the ``UpdateConversationField`` API with field: ``stage`` and ``conversationState`` ``CLOSE``.
-This will close the conversation and all dialogs beneath and will not allow another dialog to be open.
+Unlike the example in Step 10, which only closes the MAIN DIALOG, in order to completely close the Conversation and skip the survey, you can call the `UpdateConversationField` API with the field `stage` instead of `state` and the ``conversationState`` set to ``CLOSE``.
+This will close the conversation and all dialogs beneath and will not allow another dialog to open.
 This can be used for example if you configured the Post Survey but wish to simply close the conversation without sending the Post Conversation Survey.

 ```json
 {"kind":"req","id":"11","body":{"conversationId":"__YOUR_CONVERSATION_ID__","conversationField":{"field":"Stage","conversationState":"CLOSE"}},"type":"cm.UpdateConversationField"}